 • All Party Parliamentary Group (APPG) on Science and Technology in Agriculture - this APPG has members drawn from across parties in both Houses of Parliament and industry representatives who meet to debate how science and technology can help deliver sustainable agriculture

-• The Norfolk Horn Breeders Group - Lynn currently sits on the committee
+• The Norfolk Horn Breeders Group - Lynn currently chairs this group

 Leader (RDPE) Groups:

-• West Norfolk Leader Group – Lynn chairs the West Norfolk Leader group which bid successfully for RDPE funding for the 2015-2020 programme
+• West Norfolk Leader Group – Lynn chaired the West Norfolk Leader group which bid successfully for RDPE funding for the 2015-2020 programme

-• Martin is Chair of the Cambridgeshire Fens Leader Group for the 2015-2020 programme and was also Vice Chair of the Fens Adventurers Leader group which ran from 2008-13 and distributed over £2.5m of grant aid to rural businesses
+• Martin chaired the Cambridgeshire Fens Leader Group for the 2015-2020 programme and was also Vice Chair of the Fens Adventurers Leader group which ran from 2008-13 and distributed over £2.5m of grant aid to rural businesses

 • We worked on the development of new Leader groups in Norfolk, Cambridgeshire and Essex for the Rural Development Programme 2015-2020.